AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

 ### Understanding Variations in Health Impacts Due to Particle Size

-ndefinedThe same concentration of particulate matter (PM10 and PM2.5), such as 10 micrograms per cubic meter, can lead to vastly different health impacts due to their size and composition.
+The same concentration of particulate matter (PM10 and PM2.5), such as 10 micrograms per cubic meter, can lead to vastly different health impacts due to their size and composition.

-As an example, if one car has 10 micrograms per cubic meter of PM2.5 and another has 10 micrograms per cubic meter of PM10, the implications are significantly different.
-Despite both vehicles having the same total weight of particles (10 micrograms), the 10 micrograms of PM2.5 is much more harmful than the 10 micrograms of PM10.
-This is because PM2.5 corresponds to a much larger number of tiny, harmful particles compared to PM10.
-PM2.5, due to their tiny size can penetrate deep into the lungs and bloodstream, leading to heart disease, lung cancer, and other serious health issues.
+As an example, if one room has 10 micrograms per cubic meter of PM2.5 and another has 10 micrograms per cubic meter of PM10, the implications are different.
+Despite both rooms having the same total weight of particles (10 micrograms), the 10 micrograms of PM2.5 is much more harmful than the 10 micrograms of PM10.
+This is because for the same concentration, PM2.5 corresponds to a much larger number of tiny, harmful particles compared to PM10.

 For instance, roughly speaking, 1 microgram per cubic meter of PM2.5 can contain tens of millions of particles, 10 micrograms has hundreds of millions, and 100 micrograms means billions of these tiny particles.

-In contrast, PM10 particles are larger than PM2.5, but still very harmful; 1 microgram per cubic meter can contain hundreds of thousands of particles, 10 micrograms means millions, and 100 micrograms has tens of millions of particles, causing irritation and respiratory problems.
+In contrast, PM10 particles are relatively larger than PM2.5, but still very harmful; 1 microgram per cubic meter can contain hundreds of thousands of particles, 10 micrograms means millions, and 100 micrograms has tens of millions of particles, causing irritation and respiratory problems.

 This is why even in small quantities, these particles can be extremely harmful.
 For instance, WHO’s definition of safe level of PM2.5 is an annual average of 5 micrograms per cubic meter.
-This means that in any given region if you average out every day’s pollution numbers over the year, it should be less than or equal to 5 micrograms per cubic meter.
+This means that in any given region if you average out pollution numbers over the year, it should be less than or equal to 5 micrograms per cubic meter.
 But, almost every region in the world is out of compliance with this guideline.

-PM2.5 particles can deeply penetrate the lungs and enter the bloodstream, causing severe respiratory issues such as aggravated asthma, bronchitis, and reduced lung function.
+PM2.5 and ultrafine particles can deeply penetrate the lungs and enter the bloodstream, causing severe respiratory issues such as aggravated asthma, bronchitis, and reduced lung function.
 These fine particles are also associated with increased risk of heart attacks, strokes, and premature death due to their ability to carry toxic compounds deep into